-Martha Burk is a political psychologist and women's issues expert who is co-founder of the Center for Advancement of Public Policy, a research and policy analysis organization in Washington, D.C.
-She serves as the Money Editor for Ms. magazine, and she is a syndicated newspaper columnist and frequent front-page blogger for Huffington Post.
-In January 2012 she launched her national public radio show Equal Time with Martha Burk.
-Her latest book Your Voice, Your Vote: The Savvy Woman’s Guide to Power, Politics, and the Change We Need (2015) is a Ms. magazine book selection.
+Martha Burk is a political psychologist and women's issues expert specializing in gender pay equity, and co-founder of the Center for Advancement of Public Policy, a research and policy analysis organization in Washington, D.C.
+She serves as the Money Editor for Ms magazine, and she is a syndicated newspaper columnist and front-page blogger for Huffington Post and the Center for American Progress.
+From 2012-2015 she produced and hosted her national public radio show Equal Time with Martha Burk.
+Her latest book, Your Voice, Your Vote: The Savvy Woman’s Guide to Power, Politics, and the Change We Need (2016-2018), is a Ms magazine book selection.
 Her work has been published in major U.S. newspapers and she has appeared on all major television networks in the United States.

 From 2000-2005 Dr. Burk served as Chair of the National Council of Women's Organizations a network of over 200 national women's groups collectively representing ten million women.
 In that capacity she led the campaign to open Augusta National Golf Club to women, and she remains at the forefront of change for women in corporate America.
-She crafted the first- in- the- nation gender pay equity initiative at the state level in New Mexico in 2010 as a senior advisor to Governor Bill Richardson, and continues to advise government entities at all levels on gender pay equity.
+She crafted the first-in-the-nation gender pay equity initiative at the state level in New Mexico in 2010 as a senior advisor to then-Governor Bill Richardson, and continues to advise business organizations and government entities at all levels on gender pay equity.

 She resides in Corrales, New Mexico with her husband, Ralph Estes.
 Her two sons and five grandchildren live in Texas.

 Martha Burk, Ph.D., cell 202-247-1300 email@example.com